aliroemhildt/rock-paper-scissors/README.md

 ## Setup

+You can view the deployed site [here](https://aliroemhildt.github.io/rock-paper-scissors/), or follow the steps below to open from your own machine:

 1. clone this repo to your machine
 2. `cd` into the repo in your command line
 3. run `open index.html` in your command line to view the app in your browser